odallokken/reporting/README.md

 ## Executive Report (PDF Export)

-The dashboard includes a built-in **Executive Report** feature that generates a downloadable, glossy PDF summary suitable for C-level audiences.
+The dashboard includes a built-in **Executive Report** feature that generates a downloadable PDF summary

 ### Accessing the feature